VotintsevIgor/ExamRank02/README.md

 # Exam Rank 02
 First exam in your 42 core.

 4 levels.
-A random subject is picked from each level
+At each level, a random task is selected.